 St. Columba teachers are big fans of progressive assessment, in which teachers coach students through assignments while students are working on them—not just when they’re completed.
 Paper-based assignments don’t allow teachers to step in midway through an assignment and guide a student—but Classroom does, letting teachers monitor student progress on documents in Drive, and then add comments.

 “Instead of telling students how they’ve done weeks after an assignment begins, teachers can start working with students right away,” Richards says.
 Teachers are also using Kaizena, an add-on tool for Google Docs, to add voice comments to student assignments.
 Students simply click on links in comments to listen to teacher feedback.
 “It’s a great time-saving feature for teachers who have several classes,” Richards says.

 Classroom is making projects possible that could never have been attempted at St. Columba with paper assignments, or even basic online tools.
 Stephen Mansfield, who teaches English at St. Columba, placed his unpublished novel on Classroom and is asking his high school students to rewrite sections and provide critiques—which Mansfield plans to use for a new version of the book that he’ll send to publishers for review.

 In Richards’ own technology classes, he’s using Classroom to manage a student project involving Minecraft, the hugely popular building game, to design models of an “ultimate” future school building.
-With Google Hangouts, students share their creations with fellow students at Wooranna Park Primary School in Melbourne, 900 miles away.
+With Google Meet, students share their creations with fellow students at Wooranna Park Primary School in Melbourne, 900 miles away.

 “Students think Classroom is amazing and fun,” Richards says.
 “As teachers, we’re also discovering that Classroom encourages the community learning model, and challenges the idea that teachers are the only ones who hold knowledge.
 It’s making it easier for students to learn from each other.”